April 1, 2026

 • Your employer made promises about job security or a disciplinary process that they never followed

-• You were let go after asking for a reasonable accommodation for a disability or health issue
+• You were let go after requesting a reasonable accommodation for a disability or health issue

 None of these facts automatically mean you have a case.
-But they are exactly the kinds of details our attorneys look at when we review potential wrongful termination claims.
-If something about what happened to you feels wrong, it is worth a conversation with our team.
+They are, however, exactly the kinds of details our attorneys examine when reviewing potential wrongful termination claims.
+If something about your at-will employment wrongful termination situation feels wrong, it is worth a conversation with our team.

-We hear a lot of the same questions from people who just lost their jobs.
-Here are honest answers to the ones that come up most often.
-If yours is not here, reach out to us directly and we will walk through it with you.
+We hear a lot of the same questions from people who just lost their jobs and are trying to figure out what their rights are.
+Here are honest, direct answers to the ones that come up most often.
+If your question is not here, reach out to us and we will walk through it with you.

-Does At-Will Employment Mean My Employer Can Fire Me for Anything?
+What Does At-Will Employment Actually Mean for California Employees?

 What Are the Exceptions to At-Will Employment in California?

-Yes, being an at-will employee does not take away your right to file wrongful termination claims.
-If the reason your employer fired you falls under one of California's exceptions, you may have a case.
-At-will status gives employers a default right to terminate.
-It does not let them ignore anti-discrimination laws or retaliation protections.
+Yes, being an at-will employee does not take away your right to pursue a wrongful termination claim.
+If the reason behind your firing falls under one of California's recognized exceptions, you may have a valid case.
+At-will status affects the employer's default right to terminate.
+It does not exempt them from following California's anti-discrimination and retaliation laws.
+For a detailed look at how to file a wrongful termination claim in California, we cover the full process on a separate page.

-Start by writing down everything you remember.
-Dates, conversations, emails, reviews, and anything that led up to your termination.
-Then reach out to us.
-At Frontier Law Center, consultations are free and we work on contingency.
-You pay nothing unless we recover for you.
-You can also visit our legal resources page to learn more about your rights.
+Start by writing down everything you remember, including dates, conversations, emails, performance reviews, and anything leading up to your termination.
+Document it while the details are still clear.
+Then reach out to Frontier Law Center for a free case evaluation.
+We work on contingency, so you pay nothing unless we recover for you.
+You can also read our guide on what to do after being fired for no reason for additional next steps.

 It depends on the type of claim.
-For discrimination and harassment under FEHA, you generally have three years to file with the California Civil Rights Department.
-For other claims, the window can be shorter.
-Reaching out to us sooner helps protect your options and your evidence.
+For discrimination and retaliation claims under FEHA, you generally have three years to file a complaint with the California Civil Rights Department.
+For public policy or implied contract claims, the window is typically two years.
+For workers' compensation retaliation, you have one year.
+Each situation is different, so we recommend reviewing the full filing deadlines by claim type and speaking with us as early as possible to protect your options.

 We Are Ready to Help You Find Out if You Have a Case